PiBrewing/craftbeerpi4-documentation/master/development/example_sensor.md

             await asyncio.sleep(1)
 ```

-The `get_state` fucntions also essential as it might be used by oter sever routines.
+The `get_state` function is also essential as it might be used by oter sever routines.
 It returns the current sensor value and should not be removed.

 ```
     def get_state(self):